 You’re gonna find yourself busting out this recipe all season long especially for the holidays!

 Pie dough, or any dough for that matter, can seem intimidating but I promise it’s not.
 After years of practice, I’ve nailed the recipe and technique just so that I could share it with y’all!
-Check out my BEST PIE CRUST RECIPE (WITH STEP BY STEP VIDEO!) for a complete walkthrough.
+Check out my Best Pie Crust Recipe for a complete walkthrough.

 Tip: When making pie dough, make sure all of your ingredients are super cold.
 From the butter and water to even your hands, you want to make sure that you keep these ingredients chilled to ensure for flakiness to develop when the oven heat hits your dough.